Iranna-Kokatanur/SpringProjects/README.md

 Description: The websocket connection will be created when /chat endpoints hits, if someone hits the message who ever connected to topic or broker all will get message

 3.  invoice : it is crud app

+4. Ecommerce Backend,
+Tech: Spring web, JPA, lombok

+EcommerceFrontEnd
+Tech: vite, react-bootstrap, react

+Description: It will have the products which you can search by categories, by character and ascending to descending.

+steps involved:
+npm create vite@latest ecommercebackend npm run dev npm install bootstrap react-bootstrap